Dr Isabel Henton

 Relevant Past Employment

-- 2016 – 2017: Deputy Clinical Director, DPsych Counselling Psychology, City, University of London
+- 2016 – 2017: Lecturer and Deputy Clinical Director, DPsych Counselling Psychology, City, University of London

 - 2015 – present: Associate, London Counselling Psychologists